plone/plone.app.contenttypes/docs/README.rst

 Uninstalling
 ------------

-Uninstalling the default-types is not supported in Plone 5.
+Uninstalling the default-types is not officially supported in Plone 5.
 If you really want to switch back to Archetypes-based types you have to to the following:

 * Go to the ZMI
 * In portal_types delete the default-types
-* In portal_setup navigate to the tab 'import', select the profile 'Archetypes Content Types for Plone' and install all step including dependencies.
+* In portal_setup navigate to the tab 'import', select the profile 'Archetypes Content Types for Plone' and install all steps including dependencies.

 Any content you created based on plone.app.contenttypes will no longer be editable until you reinstall plone.app.contenttypes.